Cghlewis/data-mgmt-ed-research-book/_book/index.md

 > Education researchers: do not skip this book!
 Crystal Lewis gives you the tools you need to manage your data better in order to make your project run smoothly.
 >
 > **Kristin Briney**, Biology Librarian, California Institute of Technology, and author of [Data Management for Researchers: Organize, Maintain and Share Your Data for Research Success](https://pelagicpublishing.com/products/data-management-for-researchers-briney)

+> An outstanding guide for those learning how to manage large-scale data in the social sciences.
+The book embraces the tenets of open science, highlighting the importance of reproducible science.
+>
+> **Lexi Swanz**, Vanderbilt University

 ## Book key features {-}